-If you intend to file an application for a temporary restraining order, your memory is your best friend.
+If you intend to file a petition for a temporary restraining order, your memory is your best friend.
 The attorneys will help you prepare a statement for the judge to consider, so the more details you can provide, the stronger your case will be.
 If you do happen to have a police report, case number, or any additional information you think might be helpful in building your case, please bring it with you.
 Click here for a list of what to bring.

 How long will I be at the Center if my intention is to file a restraining order application?

 Restraining order applications often take between 2-3 hours to complete and file.
-The earlier you can arrive at the FJC, the better chance you will have to complete your work and get a decision by the Judge that same day.
+The earlier you can arrive at the FJC, the better chance you will have to complete your work and get a decision by the Court that same day.